HQTS Quality Control

 Basics in Quality Control: What Are the 4 Types of Quality Inspection?

-Quality control is a set of procedures an organisation undertake to ensure that its products conform to a defined set of quality criteria or meet the relevant requirements of a client.
-Now, there are many types of quality control activities.
-But they’re typically grouped into two broader categories: quality inspection and testing.
+Quality control is a set of procedures an organisation undertakes to ensure that its products conform to a defined set of quality criteria or meet the relevant requirements of a client.
+There are many types of quality control activities, but they’re typically grouped into two broader categories: quality inspection and testing.

 In this article, we’ll focus on the first category of quality control, namely quality inspections.
 We’ll provide you with an answer to the question “What is a quality inspection?” and cover the most common types of quality inspections used in quality control.